Ok

 • Get and set IAM policy on service accounts

-• Create, delete, and read operations on custom IAM roles
+• Create, delete, and read operations on custom IAM roles some text

 • Note that the ability to update custom roles is not granted to our service account.
 This means the P0 account cannot grant itself further permissions by updating its custom role.